skybatchelor/optimising-music-notation/README.md

 ### Debugging the plugin
 If anything in the plugin itself goes wrong, the easiest way to debug is to add `trace` calls.
 Editing the plugin is done through `File -> Plug-ins -> Edit Plug-ins -> Mike (user copy) -> Edit...`.

-If something in the Java executable goes wrong, the error should be propogated through to Sibelius and appear as a MessageBox.
+If something in the Java executable goes wrong, the error should be propagated through to Sibelius and appear as a MessageBox.

-TODO
+## Building installers

+To build an installer for the converter program, first run `maven clean package` in the project root to generate a `.jar` file, then navigate to the directory containing the `.jar` file and:

+- For Windows, run `jpackage --input . --name stenbergconverter --main-jar <jar name> --main-class uk.ac.cam.optimisingmusicnotation.Main --type msi --win-console`
+- For MacOS, run `jpackage --input . --name stenbergconverter --main-jar <jar name> --main-class uk.ac.cam.optimisingmusicnotation.Main --type dmg`